AAA-Triple-AAA/web102_prework/README.md

 -   Got stuck on the reduce functions for a while due to missing the default value as the second argument.
+-   In developing the progress bar, a lot of tinkering had to be done with the styling in order to achieve the proper look.
+-   Because the game cards are removed and refreshed with every filter, so too did the event listeners on each of those cards, as a result I added the even listeners for the cards in a function that is executed at the end of every filter function.

 ## License